vippsas/vipps-partner/partner-keys.md

 ## Partner keys for different APIs

-The same set of partner keys can be used for all your merchants' sales units, for both the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/) and the
+The same set of partner keys can be used for all your merchants' sales units, such as the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/) and the
 [Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api),